 We have assessed the potential impact of accounting standards that have been issued by the Financial Accounting Standards Board (FASB) and have determined the following standards to be applicable to our business.
 While we are a nonpublic entity, our financial results are closely related to the performance of the combined Farm Credit System.
-Therefore, we typically adopt accounting pronouncements on the public business entities effective date or aligned with other System institutions, whichever is earlier.
+Therefore, we typically adopt accounting pronouncements in alignment with other System institutions.